jparrill/rpmController/README.md

 RPM Controller use this technologies:

-* [python] - Awesome developing languaje, supported from 2.4.3
+* [Python] - Awesome developing languaje, supported from 2.4.3
 * [CentOS/RHEL] - Supported from Rhel 5.5, and CentOS 5.5
 * [rpm_api] - Own Library that take information about rpm's of the node
 * [Pymongo] - Great module that talks with MongoDB